varshat14/Data-Analytics-Portfolio/README.md

 # 📊 Data Analytics Portfolio

 Welcome to my **Data Analytics Portfolio**!
-This repository showcases a collection of hands-on projects developed using **Microsoft Excel, SQL, Power BI, and Python**.
+This repository showcases a collection of hands-on projects developed using **Microsoft Excel and Power BI**.
 Each project is built using real-world datasets and focuses on solving practical business problems through data cleaning, analysis, visualization, and interactive dashboards.

 The goal of this portfolio is to demonstrate my technical skills, analytical thinking, and ability to transform raw data into meaningful business insights that support data-driven decision-making.

----

-# 🎯 Portfolio Objectives

-- Analyze real-world business datasets
-- Build interactive dashboards and reports
-- Perform data cleaning and transformation
-- Extract meaningful insights using SQL and Python
-- Develop executive-level visualizations
-- Solve business problems using data analytics

 ---